Atwell catches 3 TDs, Louisville tops Western Kentucky 38-21

 UP NEXT

-Louisville, now 2-1, moves into Atlantic Coast Conference play next Saturday when the Cardinals travel to face Florida State.
-The Cardinals’ win Saturday at Nissan Stadium was their first win away from Louisville since a November 2017 victory over arch-rival Kentucky.
+Louisville: The Cardinals, now 2-1, move into Atlantic Coast Conference play next Saturday when they travel to face Florida State.
+The Cardinals’ win Saturday was their first win away from Louisville since a November 2017 victory over arch-rival Kentucky.

-Western Kentucky, which fell to 1-2, has a bye week upcoming.
+Western Kentucky: The Hilltoppers, who fell to 1-2, have a bye week upcoming.
 The Hilltoppers will play host to Conference USA foe Alabama-Birmingham on Sept.
 28 in WKU’s first conference game of the season.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.